yomaq/nix-config/README.md

 ### Flake design

-* (New in-progress) A single `inventory.nix` file where all non-hardware device specific configuration happens.
+* A single `inventory.nix` file where all non-hardware device specific configuration happens.
 This is useful for clarity and readibility, but more importantly it allows all hosts to be "aware" of all other hosts and their configurations.
 * All custom modules are joined together into a couple of Flake outputs, which are then **ALL** imported into the host in bulk.
 * Custom modules all have options and are disabled by default.
 They must be enabled with `config.yomaq.moduleName.enable = true`
 * Host modules (in [/modules/hosts](https://github.com/yomaq/nix-config/tree/main/modules)) that Nixos and Darwin can share are kept as identical as possible.
 Module options are shared between them in a `default.nix` file, while config implementations that differ will be in `nixos.nix` or `darwin.nix` respectively.